 as a discipline.

 A maximum of 25 students will be selected for the program each year from a pool of applicants.
-Students will be chosen on the basis of prior academic performance and an essay explaining the student’s interest in neuroscience.
+Students will be chosen on the basis of prior academic and research performance and an essay explaining the student’s interest in neuroscience.
 The program will provide majors with the background and skills for continued study in graduate and professional schools.

 The major is designed for students with a strong interest in the biology of the nervous system and a desire to conduct original research with U.Va. neuroscientists (e.g., future PhD or combined MD/Ph.D. students).
 It is not meant for pre-professional students that have no (or little) interest in research; they would be better served by participating in activities that enhance their chances in getting into medical school.